epfl-ada/ada-2024-project-adaventure/Readme.md

 * Michelle: conduct preliminary research on unfinished paths
 * Viktor: conduct preliminary research on shortest paths
 * Antoine: conduct preliminary research on unfinished paths despite small semantic distance
 * Lisa: conduct preliminary research on dataset and worked on reading in the data.
+* Madeleine : conduct preliminary research on behaviour similarity

 ### Questions for TA